samwhaleIV/eleven-dev/seven-circles/resources/data/music-readme.md

     Example 2, duplicate song names with different extensions:
     - **Good**: `my_song.mp3` and `my_other_song.mp3`
     - **Bad**: `my_song.mp3` and `my_song.ogg` (note the second file is ogg but its name is the same as the previous file!)

+8. A level that should be silence should have its song set to `null`.
+A level will also be musically silent if it is not listed at all.

+9. To find the name of the level you are currently on, go to the developer console and enter `world.whoAmI()` while the 2D world is active and a level is loaded.
+This command will tell you what the level you are on is most likely named.
+You probably won't ever need to do this as its the namely level designer's responsibility to list new levels in `suggested-songs.json`.